bhuvaneswarreddy123/Super-Market-Billing-System/README.md

 ![image alt](https://github.com/bhuvaneswarreddy123/Super-Market-Billing-System/blob/04025d8af40437272bfee119696950c9fae8e862/images/HomePage.png)

--when we are going to add a new product or to increase the quantity of product in supermarket after clicking addItem
+- when we are going to add a new product or to increase the quantity of product in supermarket after clicking addItem

 ![image alt](https://github.com/bhuvaneswarreddy123/Super-Market-Billing-System/blob/04025d8af40437272bfee119696950c9fae8e862/images/AddItem.png)

--After Buying necessary products we can create a bill for the sold products by using PrintBill Button
+- After Buying necessary products we can create a bill for the sold products by using PrintBill Button

 ![image alt](https://github.com/bhuvaneswarreddy123/Super-Market-Billing-System/blob/04025d8af40437272bfee119696950c9fae8e862/images/bill.png)